 Active learning is a broad term used to describe 'learning by doing'.
-In active learning process, students engage in activities such as reading, writing, discussion, problem solving that foster deeper thinking about course content.
-Instructors can use many approaches to promote active learning and involve students in such higher order thinking tasks as analysis, synthesis and evaluation rather than passively sitting and listening to a lecture. (http://www.crlt.umich.edu/tstrategies/tsal)
+In active learning process, students engage in activities reading. such as writing, discussion, problem solving that deeper thinking about course content.
+Instructors can use many approaches promote active learning and involve students in such higher order thinking tasks as analysis, synthesis and evaluation rather than passively sitting and listening to a lecture (Source for Active Learning).